silvanatrabalon/learning/public/guides/react-en.md

 }
 ```

-**Comparison:** useState vs Normal Variable - useState persists the value between re-renders and triggers updates when changed, while normal variables reset on each render and don't cause updates.
+**Comparison:** useState vs Normal variable - useState persists the value between re-renders and triggers updates when it changes, while normal variables reset on each render and don't cause updates.

 ## useEffect Hook
-**Description:** Hook for managing side effects in functional components, such as API calls, subscriptions, DOM manipulation, and resource cleanup.
+**Description:** Hook for handling side effects in functional components, such as API calls, subscriptions, DOM manipulation, and resource cleanup.

 **Example:**
 ```javascript